ZTiKnl/sara/README.md

 #### Hearing:
 `start/stop listening` turns on/off speech recognition
 `start/stop hearing` same as above
-  ~~The speech recognition module works, but is not connected to input yet until some other things are worked out~~
-  ~~recognized input is simply displayed then discarded~~
-  Speech is recognized and sent to prompt for user confirmation
 #### Voice:
 `start/stop voice` turns on/off text-to-speech
 `start/stop talking` same as above
 `silence` stop speaking the current sentence/item
-  **The voice module works, but is not connected to output yet until some other things are worked out**
 #### Vision:
 `start/stop vision` turns on/off timer (15sec) for webcam snapshot to ./resources/fswebcam/frame.png
 `start/stop watching` same as above